 Brandon spent his formative years playing in creeks in the northern suburbs of Columbus, Ohio, and high school years in the more urban areas of Rosslyn, Virginia and Washington, DC.
-In 1992, after finishing his BS from the Univ. of Missouri, he rushed to Colorado.
-A deep curiousity of the physical landscape of the Southern Rockies and the adjacent Colorado Plateau led to the next steps - a Master's and PhD (both from Arizona State Univ.; both in geography).
+In 1992, after earning his BS from the Univ. of Missouri, he rushed to Colorado.
+A deep curiosity of the physical landscape of the Southern Rockies and the Colorado Plateau led to the next steps - a Master's and a PhD, both from Arizona State Univ. and both in geographical sciences.
 Brandon joined UCCS as Asst.
 Prof. in 2009.
-Within geomorphology, Dr. Vogt's research focuses on understanding the ways in which landsurface texture interacts with earth surface processes.
-His current (2018) research focus seeks to unravel some of the nuances of lightning's interaction with topography.
-Brandon runs the UCCS Geomorphology Lab, a place well-equipped for collaborative, multi-disciplinary research in the physical sciences.
+Within physical geography, Dr. Vogt's research focuses on understanding the ways in which landsurface texture interacts with earth surface and atmospheric processes.
+Mountain weather and microclimate drive his passion in this area.
+His current (2021) research focus seeks to unravel some of the nuances of lightning's interaction with topography.

-Dr. Vogt teaches courses in geospatial technologies, physical geography, geomorphology, meteorology, a capstone snow and ice course in Silverton, Colorado, and co-teaches a course that blends sound and landscape as manifest across Colorado's San Luis Valley / San Juan Mountains.
-He emphasizes experiential learning and other high-impact educational practices.
-Dr. Vogt is especially proud of the ways in which he extends art into science.
+Dr. Vogt teaches courses in geospatial technologies, physical geography, geomorphology, meteorology, microclimate, a capstone snow and ice course in Silverton, Colorado, and co-teaches a course that explores how sound informs landscape.
+He emphasizes experiential learning and other high-impact educational practices and is especially proud of the ways in which he extends art into science.

 We live in a beautiful place

 July 4, 2011, Rocky Mountain National Park